 5. E-textiles¶

-References & Inspiration¶
+References & inspiration¶

 I am inspired by the pioneering work of Leah Buchley for putting e-textiles and wearables on the map (at least mine!) and democratizing making, Jie Qi for following on with work that is both exquisite artistic expression and educational (see her circuit sticker book and popups), and Diane Brancazio from MIT’s k-12 MakerLab for casting a wide net to teachers just entering into the field and incorporating MakerEd into their classrooms.
 They were asking the right questions.

-Research & Learning¶
+Research & learning¶

 Electronic textiles, or smart fabrics, are materials that incorporate electronic components to expand their functionality.
 Why e-textiles?
 They can be used to express our identities, communicate with others, and protect ourselves (Liza Stark (https://www.liza-stark.com).
 E-textiles extend what is possible in fashion, sports and fitness, health care, art, aerospace, and beyond.

 Think of a circuit as a circle of moving energy (excited electrons).
 Energy moves from power (+) to ground (–) in a circuit.
-The diagram on the left shows a very basic circuit, with a power source, a flow of electrons coming out of the positive side of the battery, and a resistor, which slows down the flow of the electron current.
+The diagram on the right shows a very basic circuit, with a power source, a flow of electrons coming out of the positive side of the battery, and a resistor, which slows down the flow of the electron current.

 The most basic elements of a circuit include power (e.g. a battery), conductive pathways (e.g. conductive wire, tape, fabric), and an output (e.g. an LED light).